Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 The Catering Team at Reaseheath offer a wide range of food options across the site for our students, staff and visitors.
 We offer breakfast, lunch and evening meals along with snacks throughout the day.
 The Catering Team can accommodate a variety of diets and food allergies so if you have specific needs please speak to a member of the team and they will be pleased to assist.

-Catering is offered across a range of outlets and each outlet is designed to offer a different experience.
+For Covid-19 safety reasons, students are currently only able to eat in an allocated area.
 Please see individual opening times below, these opening times are for Monday-Friday, term time only.

 The Main Dining Room